AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 We observe that our driver exercises vectors 1 and 2 only, where:

-- The two evaluations feature a toggle on the decision and the second condition only, so achieve decision coverage and demonstrate that condition's independant influence;
+- The two evaluations toggle the decision and the second condition only, so achieve decision coverage and demonstrate that condition's independant influence;

-- The first condition (V >= X1) never varies so this test set couldn't demonstrate independant influence of this condition and achieve MCDC on the decision.
+- The first condition (V >= X1) never varies so this test set couldn't demonstrate independant influence of this condition.

 As we mentioned in the discussion on MCDC variants, adding vector 3 would achieve MCDC for this decision.
 Just looking at the table, adding vector 4